-Is Sex & Sexuality Counseling Right For Me?
+Is Gender & Sexuality Counseling Right For Me?

 Sexuality is often confounded with sexual orientation; but the concept of sexuality is much broader: your sexuality encompasses not only your sexual preferences and history, but also your gender identification, body image, and the subtle ways in which your culture, religion, family, age, and biology shape your sexual views and expression.